koder77/l1vm/l1vm-portable/README-PORTABLE.txt

 bin-linux and bin-windows

 And then on Linux for example go into the root directory of L1VM.
-Now run "set-path-linux.sh" in the shell.
+Now run "source ./set-path-linux.sh" in the shell.
 Then you can run the l1vm:

 $ l1vm hello